-In addition to its undergraduate and graduate programs, the Joseph J. Zilber School of Public Health is engaged with statewide academic and community partners in workforce development activities.
+In addition to its undergraduate and graduate programs, the Joseph J. Zilber College of Public Health is engaged with statewide academic and community partners in workforce development activities.
 This partnership, the Wisconsin Center for Public Health Education and Training (WiCPHET) Academic Programs Council, includes five academic institutions, two professional associations, and the Wisconsin Department of Health Services, Division of Public Health, as listed below:

 - Medical College of Wisconsin, Master of Public Health Program